-In June 2012, he began recording his next CD, “The End of the Song”, again in Stockholm.
-Containing sixteen top-class musicians playing twenty-one instruments (including a string section, cor anglais and French horn), this CD was launched in March 2014.
+In June 2012, he began recording his next CD, “The End of the Song” — again in Stockholm.
+Containing sixteen top-class musicians playing twenty-one instruments (including a string section, cor anglais and French horn), this CD was released in Tarifa, Spain, in March 2014.

-In March 2015, Alan designed and published an eBook containing more than 200 poems, entitled “Vagrant on the Hinterland of Time: Poems, Songs & Sonnets”.
+In March 2015, Alan designed and published an eBook containing more than 200 of his poems, entitled “Vagrant on the Hinterland of Time: Poems, Songs & Sonnets”.

 DJS – San Diego, USA